Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 **Rival Events**

-- Girl Talk: When you enter the Bakery, you will find Popuri and Elli talking and Elli is a bit jealous of Popuri and she says she wants to lose weight, Of course Cliff overhears and comes and says that he likes more "Plump girls."
+- Girl Talk: When you enter the Bakery, you will find Popuri and Elli talking.
+Elli is a bit jealous of Popuri and she says she wants to lose weight.
+Of course Cliff overhears and comes and says that he likes more "Plump girls."
 - One day in the mountains you will come across them both fishing and a big one gets away and splashes him, Elli tells him he looks younger with his bangs down.

 ### Little Secrets/Tips